 - 1. A completed and signed application for admission - 2. \$20 application fee - 3.
 Transcripts of home school course work attempted (or GED) - If studies are done through a formal home school program, this record should be an official transcript of the program - If the program is crafted by parents or others, a detailed account of subjects studied, texts used, and books read should accompany an evaluation of the student's performance in specific areas. - 4.
 Transcripts of college course work attempted, if applicable - 5.
-Scores from either the SAT I or the ACT accepted conditionally but are required to take placement examinations prior to their first semester of attendance.
-As well, these students may be contacted by a member of the Admission Committee.
+Scores from either the SAT I or the ACT may be contacted by a member of the Admission Committee.
 The Admission Committee will then evaluate the student's file to determine their admission status.